-This easy trail covering the 2 beautiful lakes of Caumasee and Crestasee, and the incredible Rhine Gorge is the perfect way to whet your appetites for more hikes in Switzerland.
+This easy trail covering the 2 beautiful lakes of Caumasee and Crestasee, and the incredible Rhine Gorge (also known as the Swiss Grand Canyon) is the perfect way to whet your appetite for more hikes in Switzerland.
 I came across these places when I was looking for less touristy places to visit in Switzerland and the incredible pictures (and the promise of an easy hike) had me sold on it.
 This hike can be done in both directions but the Caumasee-Crestasee route is downhill all the way and you can take a bus from the endpoint to get back to your car!
 What more can you ask for?!

 |Points of interest||Caumasee, Rhine Gorge, Crestasee|